fairscape/fairscape.github.io/demo/nypipe-demo.md

     Compute Service: Runs nipype wf's spark jobs on uploaded data Evidence Graph Service: Queries Stardog to build Evidence Graph tracking object proveance

-## This Demo demonstrates
+#Outline

     1.)
 Upload data to the framework
     2.)
 Retreive metadata of an uploaded object using MDS 3.)
 Run a nipype workflow on uploaded data
     4.)
 View evidence graph of output from the workflow 5.)
 Visualize evidence graph of an ouput from a workflow

+# Demo
-## Use Transfer Service to Upload Data with Metadata
+## Step1 :Use Transfer Service to Upload Data with Metadata
 Transfer Service: Uploads (raw) data into MinIO and the metadata into MondoDB